drifter-handbook/drifter-handbook.github.io/_posts/2016-01-6-Drifters-Shield.md

 Steadfast (Lv 2):
 As an action, the bearer can activate a special "shield" stance.
 This stance adds +3 to the user's AC, and the user can share their AC with one adjacent person/object for a turn of combat.
 The user cannot lose their shield in this state.

-Ram (Lv 2):
+Ram (Lv 3):
-A charging attack that lets the bearer of the shield 'dash' as a bonus action before attacking.
+A charging attack that lets Nero 'dash' as a bonus action before attacking.
 However, after this attack is used, the bearer's AC is dropped by 3 until the next round.
 Ram hits all enemies between the user and their destination.
 Enemies hit make a strength save (DC 15).
 On pass, the user is stopped and cannot pass through.

 Practiced Hunter (Lv 1):
 Gain +1 to hit globally on all attacks